-The Department of Public and International Law offers nine subjects related to the areas of Public law and International law.
+The Department of Public and International Law offers seventeen course-modules related to the areas of Public law and International law.
 The teachers attached to the Department are prepared to provide you the best educational experience to fulfil your expectations, to help you to achieve your academic and professional goals in making you eminent legal personalities.
-We wish to give our fullest cooperation and support to train and encourage you to upgrade the knowledge and develop skills that are to be effective leaders in a changing society.
+We wish to give our fullest cooperation and support to train and encourage you to upgrade your knowledge and develop skills that will make you leaders in a changing society.
 I take this opportunity to request you to use the opportunities offered by the Department, Faculty and the University to achieve your future goals in the field of law.